gitcheng/gitcheng.github.io/_posts/2015-04-22-iphone6-barometer-test.md

 This result is surprising to me.
 Apparently I underestimated the progress of modern technology.
 Obviously one can do more tests, such as long term stability and wider variations in altitude.
-And if the weather is changing quickly, for example, a hurricane is approaching, the accuracy in altitude will not be this good.
+And if the weather is changing quickly, for example, a hurricane is approaching, the accuracy of the altitude will not be this good.